alyssaf-gif/AlyssaRepositoryDemo/RQ.md

 requirementType: Software requirement (user)
 title: Display user info
 ---
-The system will dosplay the users full name and role after log in
+The system will display the users full name and role after log in